What is Acne?

-If your oil glands are producing excessive amounts of sebum, then your pores can become riddled with excess oil, dirt, and dead skin cells that they collect.
-This creates a perfect environment for bacteria to spread and create acne blemishes with pain, skin irritations, swelling, and redness.
-When you have unsuccessfully tried to clear your skin with over-the-counter medications and treatments, it may be time to contact Advanced Dermatology for a skin consultation.
-We have four locations in the Greater Houston, TX area where we offer treatment for acne and the perpetual scars it can leave on your skin.
-Our board-certified dermatologists and physician assistants will outline an acne skin care regimen for your skin type, acne type, the breakout location, history of side effects with certain medications, allergies, other medical problems, and more.
+If your oil glands are producing excessive amounts of sebum, your pores can become riddled with excess oil, dirt, and dead skin cells.
+This creates the perfect environment for bacteria to spread, create acne blemishes with pain, skin irritations, swelling, and redness in the process.
+If you have unsuccessfully tried to clear your skin with over-the-counter medications and treatments, it may be time to contact Advanced Dermatology for a skin consultation.
+Our board-certified dermatologists and physician assistants will outline an acne skin care regimen designed specifically for you by taking into account your skin type, acne type, the breakout location, history of side effects with certain medications, allergies, and more.
 Acne may be one of the most common skin conditions, but there is no one-size-fits-all approach to treatment.
-We invite you to come to an appointment for an analysis of your acne at our Katy, Pearland, Sugar Land, and League City, TX offices.
+We invite you to set up an appointment for an analysis of your acne at our Katy, Pearland, Sugar Land, or League City, TX offices.

-As we investigate the cause of your acne, you can expect questions about your lifestyle, diet, medications you take, how much stress you endure, and if you have hormonal fluctuations (like puberty, pregnancy, or menopause) that stimulate oil production in your skin.
+As we investigate the cause of your acne, you can expect questions about your lifestyle, diet, medications, stress level, and if you have hormonal fluctuations — such as puberty, pregnancy, or menopause — that stimulate oil production in your skin.
 Hormonal acne can last from adolescence to midlife (40+).
-Although acne is thought of as a bane of adolescence, adults commonly present with this frustrating condition at our dermatology practices.
-It’s best to avoid “popping” pimples because if not done properly, the pimple can actually pop inside the skin and cause more redness, pain, scarring, and/or spreading the bacteria.
+Although acne is thought of as a bane of adolescence, adults commonly present with this frustrating condition as well.
+It’s best to avoid “popping” pimples because if not done properly, the pimple can actually pop inside the skin and cause more redness, pain, scarring, and/or spreading of the bacteria.

-Any type of scarring or discoloration of the skin due to acne is not a good thing to look at, and many people are not aware that there are treatment choices to prevent them.
-The strategy we use will depend on the type of acne scarring (even with active acne still present).
-We customize treatment plans based on the type of scar you have, such as:
+Scarring or discoloration of the skin due to acne is a common occurrence, and many people are not even aware there are treatments available to prevent them.
+The exact strategy we use will depend on the type of acne scarring.
+These types can often include:

 - Post-inflammatory hyperpigmentation: Dark brown or pink-colored marks that appear on the skin due to acne or other traumas.

-- Boxcar scar: From a loss of tissue, the boxcar scar can be classified as oval, round, or wide depressions on the skin that have steep vertical sides.
+- Boxcar scar: Oval, round, or wide depressions on the skin that have steep vertical sides.

-- Rolling scars: Results in a wave-like pattern on the skin.
+- Rolling scars: Wave-like patterns on the skin.

-- Ice-pick scars: Presents as a narrow scar that resembles a hole in one’s skin.
+- Ice-pick scars: A narrow scar that resembles a hole in the patient's skin.

 - Hypertrophic or raised scars: A hard mass of skin that is raised and can usually grow bigger than the lesion.